-Kirehe district has 81.4% of individuals aged six and above that have ever attended school; the top-ranked district is Kicukiro with 94.4%.
+Ruhango district is ranked 13th with 82.8% of individuals aged six and above having ever attended school; this percentage is almost the same as the National level (83%).
+The first district is Kicukiro with 94.4%.
+All other districts range from 78.4% to 86%.